 Practical benefits:

-- Clear roles limit family disagreements over valuable or sentimental items.
+- Clear roles and specific provisions in wills and trust deeds limit family disagreements over valuable or sentimental items.

-- Structures that match your wishes avoid forced sales and preserve wealth.
+- Structures that match your wishes — particularly discretionary trusts — avoid forced sales and keep wealth within the family bloodline.

 Building a values-led legacy: family provision and charitable goals

 Leaving assets is one thing.
-Leaving intentions is another.
-We help you match gifts to family needs and long-term goals.
+Leaving clear intentions is another.
+Thoughtful planning lets you match gifts to family needs and long-term goals.

 Keeping documents up to date, choosing the right structures and stating your aims clearly makes a legacy work across generations.
 To learn practical next steps, see how we help to protect your family’s future.

-Large portfolios often present knotty problems that need careful choices, not quick fixes.
-We map four core challenges so you can spot which apply to your household, and why a tailored approach matters.
+Larger portfolios often present knotty problems that need careful choices, not quick fixes.
+We map five core challenges so you can spot which apply to your household, and why a tailored approach matters.

 Complex structures and illiquid assets that are hard to “split”

-Property, private companies, large shareholdings and collections can’t be divided like cash.
-That makes equal distribution difficult and can force rushed sales at the wrong time.
+Property, private companies, large shareholdings and collections cannot be divided like cash.
+That makes equal distribution difficult and can force rushed sales at the wrong time — often at a significant discount to true value.

-Higher tax exposure once you exceed the nil-rate band
+Higher IHT exposure once you exceed the nil rate band

 Cross-border assets and multi-jurisdiction legal issues

-- We’ll show how wills, trusts, gifting, insurance, business relief and powers of attorney address each challenge.
+- We show how wills, lifetime trusts, gifting, life insurance in trust, Business Property Relief and Lasting Powers of Attorney address each challenge.

-- Next, we explain how allowances and reliefs shape sensible steps and where specialist advice is most beneficial.
+- Next, we explain how allowances and reliefs shape sensible steps and where specialist advice is most valuable.

 Understanding UK inheritance tax and the allowances that shape your plan